Akshay7591/Photo-Metadata-Extractor/README.md

 This code allows you to extract all this metadata from a photo.

-This code can extract the following from a photo- DateTimeOriginal
+This code can extract the following from a photo- <br>
+DateTimeOriginal
 DateTimeDigitized
 ComponentsConfiguration